timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

 The `metadata.labels` uniquely identify the AuthServer.
 They are used as selectors by `ClientRegistration`s, to declare from which authorization server a specific client obtains tokens.

-The `sso.apps.tanzu.vmware.com/allow-client-namespaces` annotation restricts the namespaces in which you can create ClientRegistrations targeting this authorization server
+The `sso.apps.tanzu.vmware.com/allow-client-namespaces` annotation restricts the namespaces in which you can create ClientRegistrations targeting this authorization server.

-The `tokenSignature` references a private RSA key used to sign ID Tokens, using JSON Web Signatures, and clients use the public key to verify the provenance and integrity of the ID tokens.
+The `tokenSignature` references a private RSA key used to sign ID Tokens, using JSON Web Signatures.
+Clients use the public key to verify the provenance and integrity of the ID tokens.

 To request client credentials for the AuthServer, we have to configure a `ClientRegistration`.
+Execute the following command to creat the YAML for our `ClientRegistration`.

 ```editor:append-lines-to-file
 file: ~/config/auth/clientregistration.yaml
 text: |